alexandr-g/alex-blog/content/posts/2019-10-22/index.md

 This year I've contributed to the [semantic-release](https://github.com/semantic-release/semantic-release) package.
 Fully automated version management and package publishing.

 **semantic-release** is a great way to do pain-free automatic releases.
-I use it for automatically release our React UI components library which is a part of the Design System.
-It uses specific commit messages conventions, like **fix**, **feat**, **chore**, **docs** and based on those commits it will figure out version and create your backlog automatically.
+I use it to automatically release our React UI components library which is a part of the Design System.
+It uses specific commit messages conventions, like **fix**, **feat**, **chore**, **docs** and based on those commits it will figure out version bump and create your changelog automatically.
 Trust me, you'll love it!
 Just try for your library.

 ## Tips